UNIVERSAL BATTERY CARTRIDGES

 We are inviting motor manufacturers, in particular, to consider supporting the creation of a universal energy standard for electric vehicles - for eventual incorporation in prototype concept cars based on an existing range of vehicles.

 SAFETY - For batteries and hydrogen fuel cells.
 One size fit all.
 Universal cartridges like this might one day provide a sustainable transport infrastructure for the whole world.

 ENERGY GENERATING-DISTRIBUTION UTILITIES

-The content of this website is copyright © 1991 and 2013 Electrick Publications.
+The content of this website is copyright © 1991 and 2020 Electrick Publications.
 All rights reserved.
-The bluebird logo and name Bluebird and Blue Max are trademarks.
-The BE2 and BE3 vehicle shape and configuration are registered designs ®.
+The bluebird logo and name Bluebird are trademarks.
 All other trademarks are hereby acknowledged.
 Max Energy Limited is an educational charity.